tc39/proposal-signals/README.md

 * Reactions to the condition where a computed Signal has one of its dependencies (or nested dependencies) become "dirty" and change, meaning that the Signal's value might be outdated.
     * This reaction is meant to schedule more significant work to be performed later.
     * Effects are implemented in terms of these reactions, plus framework-level scheduling.
+    * Computed signals need the ability to react to whether they are registered as a (nested) dependency of one of these reactions.
 * Enable JS frameworks to do their own scheduling.
 No Promise-style built-in forced-on scheduling.
     * Synchronous reactions are needed to enable scheduling later work based on framework logic.
     * Writes are synchronous and immediately take effect (a framework which batches writes can do that on top).
+    * It is possible to separate checking whether a effect may be "dirty" from actually running the effect (enabling a two-stage effect scheduler).
 * Ability to read Signals *without* triggering dependencies to be recorded (`untrack`)
 * Enable composition of different codebases which use Signals/reactivity, e.g.,
-    * Using multiple frameworks together as far as tracking/reactivity itself goes (though there are lots of other problems to solve)
+    * Using multiple frameworks together as far as tracking/reactivity itself goes (modulo omissions, see below)
     * Framework-independent reactive data structures (e.g., recursively reactive store proxy, reactive Map and Set and Array, etc.)

 ### Soundness